ranranrunforit/ranranrunforit.github.io/_projects/project-15.md

 <span style="background-color: #FFFF33;">When in doubt about which model to use, consider:</span>
 1. <span style="background-color: #FFFF33;">What kind of understanding does your task need?
 (Bidirectional or unidirectional)</span>
 2. <span style="background-color: #FFFF33;">Are you generating new text or analyzing existing text?</span>
 3. <span style="background-color: #FFFF33;">Do you need to transform one sequence into another?</span>
 <span style="background-color: #FFFF33;">The answers to these questions will guide you toward the right architecture.</span>

 ## Attention mechanisms

-Most transformer models use full attention in the sense that the attention matrix is square.
+<span style="background-color: #FFFF33;">Most transformer models use full attention in the sense that the attention matrix is square.
 It can be a big computational bottleneck when you have long texts.
-Longformer and reformer are models that try to be more efficient and use a sparse version of the attention matrix to speed up training.
+Longformer and reformer are models that try to be more efficient and use a sparse version of the attention matrix to speed up training.</span>

-Standard attention mechanisms have a computational complexity of O(n²), where n is the sequence length.
+<span style="background-color: #FFFF33;">Standard attention mechanisms have a computational complexity of O(n²), where n is the sequence length.
 This becomes problematic for very long sequences.
-The specialized attention mechanisms below help address this limitation.
+The specialized attention mechanisms below help address this limitation.</span>

 ### LSH attention